 Verification & Conflicting Information

-Each year, approximately 30 percent of financial aid applications are selected for federal verification and an additional amount require additional review due to conflicting information.
-As a result, you'll need to provide additional documentation so we can ensure the information provided on your financial aid application is accurate.
-If your file is selected, you must complete the process before we can provide you with a financial aid offer.
+Each year, a small percentage of financial aid applications are selected for federal verification and/or additional review due to conflicting information.
+If selected, you will be asked to provide additional documentation so we can ensure the information provided on your financial aid application is accurate.
+You must completed the process before we can provide you with a financial aid offer.

-Being selected for federal verification or additional review is not a reason to panic as long as you filled out your financial aid application accurately and to the best of your abilities.
+Being selected for federal verification or additional review is not a reason to panic.
+It is a process designed to ensure accuracy and consistency across applications resulting in an aid offer that reflects your eligibility.
 Below, you'll find instructions on how to proceed if you're selected, along with answers to several of our most frequently asked questions.

 Federal Verification vs. Conflicting Information